 Beyond targeting a specific type of person, Facebook is also capable of targeting only those who have previously viewed a particular website.
 Businesses tend to like this because they know they’re reaching people already interested in their products.
 Facebook advertising also has a capability known as “lookalike audiences” where you can target users similar to a customized audience like those who already follow your Facebook page.

 After hearing more about it, have you decided you want to turn off Facebook ads?
-Well you can’t turn off Facebook ads completely or opt to see less ads, but you can turn off the targeted ads that use data about you to determine what to show you.
+Well, you can’t turn off Facebook ads completely or opt to see fewer ads, but you can turn off the targeted ads that use data about you to determine what to show you.
 Here’s how:

 - Open Facebook

 - Go to your Settings

 - Find the Ads section